Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-This delicious Apple Scone Cake is a very unique and delicious way to use apples.
-It takes two layers of buttery scone dough and in between is crunchy pecans and tangy sweet chunks of apple all covered in a cinnamon sugar.
-While it may be called a 'cake'; everything about it makes you think it is a pie - it looks like a pie, has a top and bottom crust like a pie, has a filling like a pie, and is baked in a pie pan.
-This is delicious warm from the oven with a dollop of whipped cream, a scoop of vanilla ice cream, or a spoonful of Devon cream.
+A Scone dough can be used to make a very delicious Apple Scone Cake.
+This cake has two layers of buttery scone dough and in between is crunchy pecans and chunks of apple all covered in a cinnamon sugar.
+While it may be called a 'cake'; everything about it makes you think it's a pie.
+That is, it looks like a pie, has a top and bottom crust like a pie, has a filling like a pie, and is baked in a pie pan.
+This cake is delicious warm from the oven, at room temperature, or even cold.
+Serve it with a dollop of whipped cream, a scoop of vanilla ice cream, or a spoonful of Devon cream.

 Related Recipes You May Like